 “I have the best idea of my life!”
-My five-year-old’s eyes danced as her face filled with joy.
+Her big eyes danced as her face filled with joy.

 She stopped just long enough to tell me, “I’m going to set up a celebration for kids!”

-That weekend, our patriotic plans were greatly thwarted.
-Despite it being our nation’s birthday, the skies opened up and our capital city was hit with torrents of rain.
+That weekend, our patriotic plans were rained out.
+We were supposed to celebrate Canada Day in Ottawa, but the weather had other plans.
 It was disappointing to tell our Canadian-flag-clad kids that we couldn’t head out to participate in all of the planned festivities.
 After a week’s worth of rain, my husband and I agreed that the idea of being knee deep in mud with three young children wasn’t our idea of fun.
-So my husband offered to take our two patriots to a movie while I took care of the baby.
+Instead, my husband offered to take our two patriots to a movie while I took care of the baby.

-Once home, the rain tapered off just enough for my daughter to see opportunity.
+Once home, the rain tapered off just enough to create the perfect ‘storm.’

-Excitedly, she grabbed every carnival-like toy we own.
+Sensing opportunity, my five-year-old grabbed every carnival-like toy we own.
 She solicited the help of her brother.
-They set up our t-ball set, this miniature and incredibly loud version of whack-a-mole, frisbees, and lawn games.
-Soon, they had a face painting station and coloured ice for sale.
+In no time, they set up our t-ball set, this miniature and incredibly loud version of whack-a-mole, frisbees, and lawn games.
+They had a face painting station and coloured ice for sale.
 To the uneducated eye, it might look like a very disorganized yard sale.
 To my daughter, it was coming together perfectly.
 She was finally getting what she had been waiting for.

 With the front door open, we could hear them cry, “Come to our fiesta and get your blue ice!
 Blue ice for sale!”

 Then they waited and waited and waited.
-At some point, I did break it to them that, being at the end of a quiet street on a dreary day, they likely weren’t going to get a lot of foot traffic.
+At some point, I broke it to them.
+Because of the weather was still dreary and we live at the end of a very quiet street, they likely weren’t going to get a lot of foot traffic.

-They waited for much longer than I would’ve imagined.
-They were convinced that kids would come at any moment.
+They waited for much longer than I would’ve imagined, convinced that kids would come at any moment.
 Sadly, no one joined in their fun.
 Just before dinner time, I gave them the heads up that soon it would be time for them to clean up.

 End Power Struggles and get your Strong-Willed Child to Cooperate